The most affordable property hotspots in Europe

 Property markets in Mediterranean Europe bounced back strongly post-pandemic as the world fell back in love with travel and property.
 But there are many factors that affect home prices, and some locations – just as beautiful as others – just seem to get left behind.

-Here are five more affordable places to buy property in Europe.
-We’ve only included locations where we know international clients will enjoy the lifestyle, amenities and warm welcome.
+Here are five relatively affordable places to buy property in Europe.
+We’ve only included locations where we know international buyers will enjoy the lifestyle, amenities and warm welcome.

 France – Indre